openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Core Concepts

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.

+To request issuance of multiple Credentials of the same or different types/doctypes bound to the same or different proofs the Wallet MAY:
-The Wallet MAY use the same Access Token to send multiple Credential Requests to request issuance of the following:
+* use the same Access Token to send multiple Credential Requests to the Credential Endpoint.

-* multiple Credentials of different types/doctypes bound to the same proof, or
-* multiple Credentials of the same type/doctype bound to different proofs, or
-* multiple Credentials of different types/doctypes bound to different proofs.
+* send a single Batch Credential Request to the Batch Credential Endpoint to obtain requested Credentials in the Batch Credential Response.

 Note: "type" and "doctype" are terms defined by individual Credential formats.
 For details, see (#format-profiles).

-The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request the following in the Batch Credential Response:

-* multiple Credentials of different types/doctypes bound to the same proof, or
-* multiple Credentials of the same type/doctype bound to different proofs, or
-* multiple Credentials of different types/doctypes bound to different proofs.

 In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as a means to authenticate or identify the End-User during the issuance flow, as described in (#use-case-5).